-The reality of the hedge fund industry is that performance has been piss poor for a while now.
+The reality of the hedge fund industry is that performance has been poor for a while now.
 Just take a look at the Hedge Fund ETF, HDG as one financial benchmark to gauge performance.
-The index is up a paltry 2% as of July 2013 while the S&P500 is up over 17%.
-To pay a 2% management fee and 20% of profits to underperform the broader index by 15% is a travesty.
-Investors need to demand better.
+Hedge funds have underperformed the S&P 500 every year from 2009 – 2020.

 I firmly believe the hedge fund industry has the best business model in finance, if not the world today.
 Those in the software industry might argue otherwise!

 Let's look more into how hedge funds make money.